 Senator Sandra Pappas represents District 65 in St. Paul.
 Born in Hibbing, Pappas completed her undergraduate studies at Metropolitan State University in St. Paul, where she is former adjunct faculty.
 She also has an MPA degree from Harvard’s Kennedy School of Government.

 Throughout her legislative career, Pappas has advocated for human rights.
-She’s fought fervently for women, children and other vulnerable groups carrying proposals to prohibit trafficking of persons; to make higher education affordable for individuals brought into the state as children; to provide emergency contraception for sexual assault victims; to establish licensure for midwives; and to promote responsible sex education programs in high schools.
+She’s fought fervently for women, children and other vulnerable groups, carrying proposals to prohibit the trafficking of persons; to make higher education affordable for individuals brought into the state as children; to provide emergency contraception for sexual assault victims; to establish licensure for midwives, and; to promote responsible sex education programs in high schools.

-Pappas enjoys reading, exercising and spending time with family and friends.
-She is married to Neal Gosman and they have three daughters and 18 grandchildren.
+Pappas enjoys reading, yoga, theater and travel.
+She is married to Neal Gosman and they have three daughters, 31 grandchildren and two great-grands